cs207-SpaceJam/cs207-FinalProject/spacejam/docs/examples.rst

 exoplanet.

 Finally, let's pick a time step that goes something like a tenth of the time it would initially take the exomoon to fall straight into the planet if it didn't happen to have any Keplerian speed.
-To a certain extent, this choice is pretty arbitrary because of implicit scheme's relative insensitivity to time step size relative to those for explicit schemes, although our implicit solving implementation does partially rely on an explicit scheme.
+To a certain extent, this choice is pretty arbitrary because of implicit schemes' relative insensitivity to time step size relative to those for explicit schemes, but our implicit solving implementation does partially rely on an explicit scheme, so it's still important to consider.

 .. _gravitational sphere of influence: https://en.wikipedia.org/wiki/Hill_sphere